Macrometacorp/docs/docs/photoniq/fingerprinting/get-started-fingerprinting.md

 ## Fingerprint on Button Click

 In this example, the JavaScript is initially loaded at page load time, and a function is created that is tied to a button.
 Once the button is clicked, a call is made to the fingerprint server, which returns the visitorId.
 The visitorId is returned in the response header (x-photoniq-vid) and the JSON body’s response (visitorId).
-Remember to change  DS_URL to the provided values.
+Remember to change `DS_URL` to the correct data service URL.

 ```jsx
 <html>